Jaydh9121/Project_2/README.md

 To run the code:

 1. Ensure you have Python installed on your system.
-2. Install the required Python libraries using `pip install -r requirements.txt`.
+2. Install the required Python libraries.
 3. Open the Jupyter Notebook file (`ML.ipynb`) and execute each cell sequentially.

 ## Results